fixItFab/ir-gateway/README.md

 ## Usage

-Rename the `credentials.sample.h` file to `credentials.h` and enter your wifi and mqtt data
+Rename the `evn.sample.h` file to `evn.h` and enter your wifi and mqtt data